appsdesh/draft-deshpande-secevent-http-multi-set-push/draft-deshpande-secevent-http-multi-set-push.md

 Example error codes that can indicate API level failures MAY include but not limited to:

-- invalid_request (request is malformated)
+- `invalid_request` (request is malformated)
-- authentication_failed (authentication token provided by the Trasnmitter is expired, revoked or invalid)
+- `authentication_failed` (authentication token provided by the Trasnmitter is expired, revoked or invalid)
-- access_denied (The transmitter does not have adequate permissions to invoke this API call).
+- `access_denied` (The transmitter does not have adequate permissions to invoke this API).
-- many_sets (Transmitter included too many SETs in a single request, this is an idication for the transmitter to make a request with lower number of SETs or to comply with max SETs count that receiver published outside of this spec)
+- `too_many_sets` (Transmitter included too many SETs in a single request, this is an idication for the transmitter to make a request with lower number of SETs or to comply with max SETs count that receiver published outside of this spec)

       HTTP/1.1 400 Bad Request